enaeseth/crucible/Readme.md

 License
 -------

-Smooth is made available under the terms of the MIT License.
+Crucible is made available under the terms of the MIT License.

 Copyright © 2008 [Carleton College][carleton]